WhitewaterFoundry/Manual/index.rst

 .. toctree::
    :maxdepth: 2

-Background
+Frequently Asked Questions
 -----------

-- What is WSL
+- What is WSL?
+- Why use WSL?
-- What is Pengwin
+- What is Pengwin?
-- Why Support Pengwin
+- Why Support Pengwin?
-- WSL1 vs. WSL2
+- That is the difference between WSL1 vs. WSL2?

 Installation
 ------------